tintin10q/csai_ml_final_summary/ML_final_summary.md

 This is how pca looks when you do it to an image:
 ![Pca when applied to images](pca-on-images.png)

-#### How much components to keep?
+#### How many components to keep?
 This is one of those case by case questions, it depends on the amount of training data you have, the complexity of the decision boundaries and what classifier you are using.

 A good measure is the **total explained variance** by the new data.
 The more components you keep the more variance is explained by the data.
-However, each component you add will give deminishing returns on how much extra variance you explain.
+However, each component you add will give diminishing returns on how much extra variance you explain.
 Try to choose a k that explains an amount of the variance that you are happy with.
-My advise is at least 90 to 95 percent of total variance explained.
+My advice is at least 90 to 95 percent of total variance explained.

 ## Non negative Matrix factorization (NMF)
 The idea of this is to take the data and find the **latent space**.
 Latent means hidden.
-This will give you smaller data. **The latent features have to be nonnegative**.
+This will give you smaller data. **The latent features have to be non negative**.
 You find the space with Matrix factorization.

 ### Matrix factorization is: